jebaer/vuejs-starter-kit/README.md

 **components**: This repository will contained all custom components.

-**mixins**: A rpository to store all repetitive task as field validation.
+**mixins**: A repository to store all repetitive task as field validation.

 **router**: Define the route of your entire application

 **services**: Preconfigured API fetcher with GET, POST and DELETE operation already implemented

-**store**: Where live the states of the application, based on Vuex.
+**store**: Where live the states, getters, actions and mutations of the application, based on Vuex.